aCampello/genius-square/README.md

 ### 2. Iterating over all configuration

 Probably some smart mathematics to do with the symmetries of the board could have cut our work in half or more.
-But, again, Saturday night and the fact that we were a bit tired of this experiment led us to use brute force.
+But, again, Friday night and the fact that we were a bit tired of this experiment led us to use brute force.
 But we needed used it smartly because we didn't want to wait a week for an answer.

 This search could be easily parallelized with pythons `joblib` library.
 See the beautiful line 123 of `solver.py` (nothing else is beautiful in that file).